 If you are a domestic student allocated to a South West Hospital and Health Service or Darling Downs Hospital and Health Service regions Rural Placement, Southern Queensland Rural Health (SQRH) support may be available to you.

 SQRH offer accommodation in some areas in the South West Hospital and Health Service and Darling Downs Hospital and Health Service areas for students attending rural placements.
+For International students there will be a cost associated with SQRH accommodation.

 They provide accommodation in Toowoomba, Kingaroy, Chinchilla, Roma and Charleville at present.
-If you are unable to obtain accommodation at the facility where you are allocated in some of these locations then you can apply for SQRH accommodation.
-This is the only accommodation available in Toowoomba.
+If you are unable to obtain accommodation at the facility where you are allocated, then you can apply for SQRH accommodation in these towns.
+SQRH provides the only accommodation available in Toowoomba.